upes-open/TheOpenSourceGuide/Module-1/Introduction.md

-## Open Source
+## History of Open Source
-The term Open Source was adopted initially by Bruce perens,publisher Tim O'Reilly,Linus Torvalds and its initiative(OSI) founded in February  1998 to encorage open Source.
+The term Open Source was adopted initially by Bruce perens,publisher Tim O'Reilly,Linus Torvalds.

+***Here is a timeline(reffered from IBM)***
+- 1984-: The Free Software Foundation is formed.
+- 1989-: FSF releases with GPL v1.0.
+- 1991-:Linux first code is released.
+- 1994-:Linux 1.0 is released.
+- 1994-:RedHat and Slackware versions released.
+- 1995-:Work starts on Apache.
+- 1996-:Works starts on KDE.
+- 1997-:"The Cathedral and the Bazaar" is published.
+- 1998-:The term ***Open Source*** is coined.
+- 2001-:Linux 2.4 released.

 ## What is Open Source Software?
 The term open source software used for softwarewhich are available with their source code( set of instructions which are working behind ) which have these three folds to-: